 - Emergency treatment to reduce pain

-Other services may be covered as well, if approved.
+Other services may be covered as well if approved.
 Ask your dentist if all services are covered or if you need special services due to a health condition.

-Pediatric Dentists at MCDC
+What Dentists at MCDC Are Saying

-Dr. Hannah Rutten
+Dr. Hannah Rutten, Pediatric Dentist

 Dr. Rutten joined the MCDC team in March 2021.
 She is a native of Minnesota.
 She received her undergraduate degree at the University of Minnesota Duluth, and completed her dental degree at the University of Minnesota Dental School.
 When it comes to caring for kids’ teeth, Dr. Rutten says, “I always want to encourage independence in our little ones, but we know that kids may not have the hand skills to brush their teeth thoroughly.
 I always recommend a parent or guardian help brush their kids’ teeth until they are 6 or 7 years old.”